On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Preliminaries on nilpotent groups and invariant orders

 \subsection{On the action of $G/A$ on $A$}

-Let $G$ be a torsion-free nilpotent group of degree $n$ which is also metabelian.
-Let $A$ be a maximal abelian subgroup which we assume that contains $[G,G]$ (in particular it is normal).
+Let $G$ be a torsion-free and finitely-generated nilpotent group of degree $n$ which is also metabelian.
+Let $A$ be a maximal abelian subgroup containing $[G,G]$ (in particular it is normal).
 In view of Proposition \ref{prop torsion free}, we have that $G$ is an extension of $\mathbb{Z}^k$ by $\mathbb{Z}^d$,